 A concrete example can help illustrate our proposal.
-Green NRG Co. is a startup company, developed a new technology for producing clean energy.
+Green NRG Co. is a startup company that develops a new technology for producing clean energy.
 Brown Inc. is a large corporation that operates power plants in several coastal states.
 Under our proposal, Green NRG would be able to transfer a free call option to buy 1,000,000 of its shares to Brown Inc. Assume that the call option was transferred in 2012 when a share of Green NRG was worth \$1.
 Brown Inc. will have until 2017 to exercise the option.
 Since Brown Inc. can't just let the option expire, it will make an effort to ensure that Green NRG's shares appreciate in value.
 For example, if the value of Green NRG's shares goes up to \$3 per share, Brown Inc. will have a \$2 million profit.
-If, on the other hand, Green NRG's technology fails and the share price falls to \$0.1 per share, Brown Inc. will lose \$900,000.
+If, on the other hand, Green NRG's technology fails and the share price falls to \$0.10 per share, Brown Inc. will lose \$900,000.

-The proposed mechanism will give established firms an incentive to help the green technology in which they are invested to succeed in the market place.
+The proposed mechanism will give established firms an incentive to help the green technology in which they are invested to succeed in the marketplace.
 And if technological change and innovation are to truly help us bridge the gap between growing wants and resource-based constraints in the world, such new ideas as ours must be put on the table.
-We think our proposal is a way to increase corporate social responsibility without unnecessary tinkering with ordinary market processes.
-It increases the range of instruments to be analyzed by environmental law and economics scholars and to be discussed in policy circles and ultimately in the legislature.1
+Currently, the world is facing an idea crunch on the right kind of policy levers to enhance green technology investment.
+The incorrect setting of subsidies has forced European countries to withdraw or drastically reduce these incentives.
+Extant market instruments such as tradable green certificates or renewable portfolio standards focus largely on energy efficiency and have had only marginal impact on technology changes.
+These market instruments have failed to drive up innovation-especially in the case of new energy-efficient technologies that are in their nascent stage, and green technologies that are better but involve higher cost-or to enhance dynamic efficiency.
+When presented with an option, private actors tend to prefer cheaper and more conventional green technologies, resulting in lesser innovation in third generation green technologies.
+In contrast, we think our proposal is a way to increase corporate social responsibility without unnecessary tinkering with ordinary market processes.
+It increases the range of instruments to be analyzed by environmental law and economics scholars, and to be discussed in policy circles and ultimately in the legislature.